 The thing that I liked the least about this mate is its finish.
 It is flat, uninteresting and sour.
 Aftertaste of Piporé Sin Palo makes it harder to enjoy a single sip of this mate — I started to feel tickle in the throat after a few rare pours.
 If that sourness bothers you, my advice would be to compliment Piporé Sin Palo with a glass of water to drink between the sips.

-Piporé Con Palo impressed me with its duration, so I was looking forward to see if the sin palo version holds the standard.
+Piporé Con Palo impressed me with its durability, so I was looking forward to see if the sin palo version holds the standard.
 And boy it didn’t disappoint!
 I managed to get around 25 to 30 refills every time I drank Piporé Sin Palo.
-This is a long duration in my book.
+This is a long durability in my book.

 I often read that for many people mate acts as a hunger suppressant, but in my experience it is not always the case.
 I would even say that most varieties of yerba mate make you want to eat something!
 However Piporé Sin Palo is a very good example of mate that completely eliminates the hunger.
 If you are interested in losing some weight and looking for something to eliminate the cravings, look no further — Piporé Sin Palo is an ideal addition to your diet and fitness plan.